-Offerors must provide an organizational chart specific to the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.
+OFFERORS RESPONSE: Offerors must provide an organizational chart specific to the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.

-Offerors must clearly provide evidence in writing, separate from any resumes, that they meet all of the minimum prior experience requirements listed in Section 1.04, Prior Experience.
-The page location of that evidence must be listed on the Checklist, Attachment 5.
+OFFERORS RESPONSE: Offerors must clearly provide narrative evidence, separate from any resumes, that demonstrates specifically how the offeror meets or exceed the minimum prior experience requirements listed in Section 1.04, Prior Experience.

-Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract and provide the following information about each person listed:
+OFFERORS RESPONSE: Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract and provide the following information about each person listed: